yinan-c/RSS-GPT/README.md

   - Also, whenever there is a problem with OPENAI API calling, the script will still run and fetch new articles from the RSS feeds, just without AI summaries.

+  - When you find your feeds does not contain summaries, you can check the log in rss/ directory to see if there is any error message from OPENAI, common problems include billing issues etc.

 ## Configuration

 - Fork this repo